 Faults

-Auto healing

-Auto healing is the process of switching to SBY when the ACT VNF is affected by a fault, and instantiating/configuring a new SBY for the new ACT VNF.
+Fault management using ACT-STB configuration

 In Figure 1, a system-wide view of relevant functional blocks is presented.
 OpenStack is considered as the VIM implementation (aka Controller) which has interfaces with the Resource Pool (NFVI in ETSI NFV terminology) and the Consumers.
 The VNF implementation is represented as different virtual resources marked by different colours.
 Consumers (VNFM or NFVO in ETSI NFV terminology) own/manage the respective virtual resources shown with the same colours.